ArnaudPannatier/PCSC2017_Group8/README.md

 $ clion
 ```
 4. Set the working directory to the root of the cloned file
-5. Run the demo by setting the Run/Debug configuration dialog box to demo then clicking on Run (Green Arrow)
+5. Run the demo by setting the Run/Debug configuration dialog box to "Main" then clicking on Run (Green Arrow)

 ## Using the programm